“We have developed a learning resource to help students understand the practices and processes of a histopathology team.”

 - Helping geographers develop fieldwork and mapping skills.
 Our award-winning Virtual Landscapes Project, which incorporates an advanced 3D development platform, populates a virtual landscape with different geological features.

-- Our researchers have used immersive technologies to study ill-health in children.
-We are working with one of the worlds largest longitudinal research projects, Born in Bradford.
-The project tracks the development of 13,500 children to study the causes of childhood illness.
+- Working with one of the worlds largest longitudinal research projects, Born in Bradford, to track the development of 13,500 children to study the causes of childhood illness.
 We are using immersive cognitive and motor assessment tools and virtual reality learning materials to support our work.